node-red/node-red-dashboard/README.md

 ## Multiple Users

 This Dashboard supports multiple individual users.
 If a widget state on a dashboard changes, the event is emitted only to the dashboard from which it originated.

-## For mdashboard Developers
-The plugin uses the ```dist``` folder if it exists.
-Make sure it has been deleted if you want to use the non-minified version while developing.
-After finishing changes to the front-end code in the src folder, you can use ```gulp``` to update and rebuild the minified files and update the *appcache* manifest.

-    gulp